PaulskPt/RPi_Pico2_datetime_temp_hum/README.md

 The script also sets an Euro character, variable name "euro", defined as: chr(8364) (0x20AC).
 However the euro character is not used in this script.

+Update: 2024-10-31:

+Added option to blink the built-in LED.
+Default is ON.
+To make this possible changes were added in main.py and in common_psk.py.
+The built-in Led will blink at the moment, in main() when disp_temp() is called.

 Note about script crash: